Heart to Mouth

 Heart to Mouth is the fifth studio album by American singer-songwriter LP, released on December 7, 2018, through BMG.
 It was preceded by the singles "Girls Go Wild" and "Recovery".

 Background

-LP said she named the album Heart to Mouth because she feels that when she comes up with melodies, she "can feel that direct line from my heart to my mouth", and that "whether they're sadder songs or big anthems, they all come from the same place."
+LP said they named the album Heart to Mouth because they feel that when they comes up with melodies, they "can feel that direct line from my heart to my mouth", and that "whether they're sadder songs or big anthems, they all come from the same place."

 Music

 Gay Star News described the album's sound as "confessional pop-rock", while it was noted as "full pop" by Independent.ie.

 Critical reception

 James Robinson of Independent.ie said that LP's "smart lyrics that characterised previous releases are all in tact, [sic] delivered in her inimitable Roy Orbison-on-helium tones, but they're matched with an appealing electro-pop backing", summarizing that "LP might yet steal Lady Gaga's crown as the world's strangest, most versatile hit-maker".